syncfusion-content/wpf-docs/wpf/Docking/Dock-Hints.md

 ---
 layout: post
 title: Dock Hints | DockAbility | DockingManager | WPF | Syncfusion
-description: Changing the state of the window through Dock hints of the DockingManager
+description: This section explains how the state of the window changed through dock hints of the DockingManager and how it can be enabled/disabled
 platform: wpf
 control: DockingManager
 documentation: ug